 The D&I Short Course is an annual forum for researchers, physicians, nurses, pharmacists, community stakeholders, and others interested in dissemination and implementation to explore the emerging field of D&I with national and local experts.

-Visit the D&I Short Course webpage to learn more.
+Visit the D&I Short Course website to learn more.

 Health Disparities Research Scholars (HDRS)